AdaGold/solar-system/README.md

 ## Wave 1

 The learning goal for this wave is to practice working with individual instances of a single class.

 ### Instructions

-1. Create a class called `Planet`.
+1. In a file called `planet.rb`, create a class called `Planet`.
 Each instance of this class will keep track of information about a single planet.

     Pay attention to the details of the class name `Planet`: